sgenius/hammerspace-cards/README.md

 Attack and defense cards have types and subtypes, as follows:

-- Physical
+- Type: Physical
-  + Melee
+  + Subtype: Melee
-  + Range
+  + Subtype: Range
-- Chemical
+- Type: Chemical
-  + Fire
+  + Subtype: Fire
-  + Ice
+  + Subtype: Ice
-  + Biological
+  + Subtype: Biological
-  + Corrosive
+  + Subtype: Corrosive
-- Energy
+- Type: Energy
-  + Electric
+  + Subtype: Electric
-  + Plasma
+  + Subtype: Plasma

 **Attack** cards have always a type and subtype, and a strength.

-For example, a **sword** allows a 5-point *physical: melee* attack.

 **Defense** cards can offer protection against one or more types of attack, and can be even more effective against certain subtypes.

-For example: Let's say you have just been attacked with a sword.
-You have:

-- A **chainmail**, which offers **2** point defense against *physical* attacks, plus **1 bonus** point against *physical: melee* attacks, for a total of 3 defense points.
-- A **bulletproof vest**, that gives **4** points of *physical* defense.
-(It also gives 4 bonus points against *physical: range* but those won't apply here.)

-In total, your cards will give you **2 + 1 + 4 = 7 defense points** against that puny sword!
+They usually have differing strengths for different types of attack.
+In some cases, the strengths are *negative*, meaning the card's effect is detrimental to you!

 **Ability** cards confer many different effects, affect other cards and even change game rules.
 Ability cards are always optional to use.

 Notes on cards have precedence over the rules in this document!

-### The trait deck

-**Traits** are similar to ability cards, but they apply only to the player holding them, and they're valid during the whole game.

-## Gameplay

-At any point in time, a player can only have four cards in his/her hand, and at most one of these cards can be face down ("hidden").

-- At the beginning of his/her turn, a player can choose to flip up his/her hidden card.
-This is necessary to use it.
-- Also at the beginning of his/her turn, the player can shuffle his/her cards around, eg. move the leftmost to the center or the right end of the line.
-  + The only other moment when it's permissible to either flip or shuffle one's cards is when getting new cards.

-In each turn, the player chooses one of his/her face-up cards and plays its effects.
-In many cases this will be an attack card, so combat begins.

-### Combat
+### In detail: Combat

 1. **The player decides who to attack**, depending on what the *"Hits: "* text on the card says:

 - *One player*: Any one player.
-- *An adjacent player*: someone sitting at the immediate left or right of the player.
+- *An adjacent player*: someone sitting at the immediate left or right of the player. **On two-player games:** players are always adjacent to each other.
 - *Two players sitting together*: precisely that.
-Note that in some instances, the player may hit him/herself as well.
+The player may hit him/herself as well. **On two-player games:** players will hit themselves.
   + If the player only declares one person to attack, the 2nd. defending player by default is the one sitting at the 1st. defending's right.
 - *All players, even you!*: precisely that.
 Hope you know what you're doing.